ixmael/innsoft-test/packages/backend/README.md

 ## Setup

 ### Database
-You have to initialize the database.
-In the *migrations* path are the required queries for the database.
+Before to run the migrations, you have to create a new database.
+Once you have the database, you have to initialize the database with the migrations placed in *migrations* path.
 As was required, this use **Postgres**.

-I use [go migrate](https://github.com/golang-migrate/migrate) because is more simple that **sequelize** and this not gives an error.
+I use [go migrate](https://github.com/golang-migrate/migrate) because is more simple that **sequelize** and this gives an error.

 ```sh
 migrate -database postgres://USER:PASSWORD@localhost:5432/DATABASE?sslmode=disable -path migrations up